Employment

 at Columbine UU Church

-Columbine Unitarian Universalist Church (CUUC) in Littleton, CO is seeking to fill a quarter time position.
-Columbine is a small but stable church (around 70 members) located in the southwest suburbs of Denver.
-We currently have about 20 children and youth in our program, and we hope to grow.
+Columbine Unitarian Universalist Church (CUUC) in Littleton, CO is seeking to fill a quarter time position in the spring or early summer 2026.
+Columbine is a growing church (90+ members) located in the southwest

-Description: Guided by our Unitarian Universalist Principles, sources, and traditions, the Faith Development Coordinator (FDC) directs and leads the Faith Development program.
-This includes planning and administering programs that nurture UU identity and the spiritual and religious growth of participants.
-The FDC will implement programs for children and youth.
+Description: Guided by our Unitarian Universalist covenants and traditions, the Director of Faith Exploration (DFE) directs and leads the Faith Exploration program.
+This includes planning and administering Sunday morning religious education classes and biweekly Sunday evening youth groups that nurture UU

 CUUC is looking for an experienced candidate who is energetic, creative, takes initiative, plans ahead, and can work independently as well as in a team.
+We would like to find someone who not only resonates with and upholds our UU Shared Values, but who also is flexible and adaptable enough to work with all

 CUUC is especially looking for a candidate with excellent communication skills, both with parents and with other members of CUUC.
+This position offers opportunities for personal and professional development and training and creative expansion of our program.

 Reports to: Minister